 Great Asby is a peaceful village in England's unspoilt Eden Valley midway between the English Lake District and the Yorkshire Dales.

-The village has a church, two chapels, a small primary school, a playground, Asby Beck, St Helen’s Well, Asby Hall, the Alms Houses, and a picturesque sprawl of cottages and farms.
-If you fancy a break from self-catering we can recommend the village pub, The Three Greyhounds, which has a new chef who cooks top quality dishes.
-There's also a range of restaurants and takeaways in Appleby, the historic county town of Westmorland, just 6 miles away.
-Another couple of villages also have good restaurants.
+The village has a pub, a church, two chapels, a small primary school, a playground, Asby Beck, St Helen’s Well, Asby Hall, the Alms Houses, and a picturesque sprawl of cottages and farms.
+If you fancy a break from self-catering there's a range of restaurants and takeaways in Appleby, the historic county town of Westmorland, just 6 miles away.
+Some neighbouring villages have good pub restaurants.

 By road, Kendal & the South Lakes, Kirkby Stephen & the Dales, Appleby & the spectacular Settle-Carlisle railway, and Penrith & the North Lakes are all within easy reach.
 Yet Great Asby isn’t en route to anywhere, so there’s little traffic through the village.